 This means that it was built in function of our research goals (and those of our partners) and it will be enhanced to fulfill the needs of the greatest possible number of users.

-The Keep in toucht page hosts a contact form which can be used to submit features requests.
+The Keep in touch page hosts a contact form which can be used to submit features requests.
 Depending on the requests, the amount of work required to implement them and of the coherence between these requests and the software’s objectives, we may release a software update as a “patch” (uploaded into the “Updates” section of the “Downloads” menu) or register and “prioritize” requests to treat them later as a “bloc” to release an Eye and Pen upgrade.

 The list of supported eyetrackers is thin, but any unsupported eyetracker may become supported.
 If you’re interested in Eye and Pen, but your device is not supported, please get in touch with us (via email to the support) !

 The “Roadmap” lists enhancements we plan to add to Eye and Pen.
-Some are drawn from requests and suggestions from users
+Some are drawn from requests and suggestions from users.

 Roadmap to version 4.0

-Add ability to correct acqusition defects: split / merge files
+Add ability to split / merge files

-Calculate the number of inversion in velocity (NIV)
+Calculate the Number of Inversion in Velocity (NIV)

-Enhance TAB samples timestamps correction
+Enhance tablet samples timestamps correction (required with some hardware)

 Add a module to work on production bursts

-Technica enhancement to better analyse the quality of data provided by equipements
+Better analyse the quality of data provided by equipements

-Add unicode support
+Add unicode support (UTF8)

 Roadmap to version 3.0